 T-Mobile integrates Yext to help customers find T-Mobile faster

 With over 65 million customers, T-Mobile is one of the United States’ largest wireless providers whose influence only continues to grow.
-Not too long ago the company decided to spearhead change and fix its industry — a category that once ranked in people’s minds as worse than that of proverbial used car salesmen — forcing the rest of the players to follow.
+Not too long ago, the company decided to spearhead change and fix its industry — a category that once ranked in people’s minds worse than that of proverbial used car salesmen — forcing the rest of the players to follow.
 In an increasingly mobile world where people have multiple devices, how were people using its services and how could it best serve them?

-Along with contract elimination, anytime upgrades, free streaming, customer rewards, elimination of hidden charges and a significantly expanded network, the in-person customer experience is one of many improvements or ‘un-carrier moves’ that T-Mobile has spearheaded for its industry and its customers.
-“We have made huge strides in minimising the amount of in-store time it takes to buy a new cell phone,” May proclaims.
+Along with contract elimination, anytime upgrades, free streaming, customer rewards, elimination of hidden charges, and a significantly expanded network, the in-person customer experience is one of many improvements or ‘un-carrier moves’ that T-Mobile has spearheaded for its industry and its customers.
+“We have made huge strides in minimising the amount of in-store time it takes to buy a new mobile phone,” May proclaims.
 “Years ago, it used to take two hours for a person to buy a mobile phone, between trying to activate everything, filling out forms.
-A pain on par with the DMV!
+A pain on par with the DVLA!
 Now we have reduced the turnaround time to 25 minutes.”

 Right when he was feeling the most frustrated, May discovered the Yext platform.
 “We have a centralised database, so all the stores have internal systems where they enter in forms for updated store hours or changing a name, address or phone number.
 We have therefore integrated Yext with that core system such that the Yext platform has effectively become an extension of that central place,” May describes.
 “Yext also came in and helped us remove a significant number of duplicates which were causing confusion on Google’s end.
 Getting those cleaned up and maintained on a regular basis has been crucial.
 I don’t know anybody else who can do that as well as Yext,” he adds, acknowledging the unique Duplicate Suppression functionality.

-“From a client standpoint," Mays remarks, “what I expect from an agency or partner is — one — that they provide the service they said they’d deliver — two — that they provide great customer service, and — three — I expect them to come to the table often with new ideas, new concepts, changes that are happening in the industry and what we need to do to roll with those changes.
+“From a client standpoint,” May remarks, “what I expect from an agency or partner is — one — that they provide the service they said they’d deliver — two — that they provide great customer service, and — three — I expect them to come to the table often with new ideas, new concepts, changes that are happening in the industry, and what we need to do to roll with those changes.
 Yext has been hitting it on all three pillars there.”

-“We have gone to great lengths to manage all our retail stores internally, from a central database, which is something that most companies are struggling to get right,” continues May.
-“We have a centralised system with checks and balances in place, so location data all flows out from that one database as a source of truth.
+“We have gone to great lengths to manage all our retail stores internally, from a central database, which is something that most enterprises are struggling with to get right,” continues May.
+“We have a centralised system with checks and balances in place, so digital knowledge all flows out from that one database as a source of truth.
 Yext came in and helped us do that.
 We want our local operators and franchisees to focus on helping our customers — not to be figuring out what legal bumpers they need to stay within when posting to Google in order for customers to walk in the door.
 We do that on their behalf, so they can focus on sales and service.”